2022 Auction: The Roaring 20s

 What happens at the auction?

-The main entertainment is the competitive bidding in the live auction—and the humorous remarks by our skilled auctioneer Ron Rose— and quieter pleasures of the silent auction.
+The main entertainment is the competitive bidding in the live auction—with humorous ad libs by our skilled auctioneer Ron Rose— and the quieter pleasures of finding little treasures in the silent auction.
 Both auctions will overflow with items for gift-giving (or for yourself!) and events to fill your calendar with fun.

 Previous live auctions have featured appealing items and events, such as gift baskets for cooks, wine lovers, healthy living, and doggie friends; a picnic in the park; a guided Civil War history tour; a nature walk at UUCH; handmade jewelry; professional music performances; a storytelling workshop; a Christmas party; handyperson services; a mystery party; fiber craft lessons; homemade desserts; a handmade basket; many specialty dinners; and a family movie night.